CDA0/vm-exercise/README.md

 It uses a very basic helm template to generate a deploy yaml which is then applied to the AKS cluster.

+## Further work

+* Terraform needs validated
+* Security is awful
+* Bootstrap is not idempotent
+* Terraform could be tested
+* Healthchecks on services
+* This is not an exhaustive list but just other things that could be better in the context of a tech test.